pschlatt1/SyEM_example/README.md

 ### Setup and execution
  - run `./setup.py` to fetch and compile the necessary tools, including [pipeMeshNek](https://github.com/jcanton/pipeMeshNek) and [Nek5000](https://nek5000.mcs.anl.gov/).
  - to launch the simulation run `mpirun -np X ./nek5000 2>&1 | tee logfile`, where `X` is the number of processes you wish to use (or submit to a queuing system with an appropriate script).

+### DF-SyEM
+Turbulence at inlet is "generated" with divergence-free synthetic eddy method (DF-SyEMiso)

+References:
+ - Poletto, Ruggero: Divergence free development of the synthetic eddy method in order to improve synthetic turbulence for embedded les simulations, PhD Thesis, The University of Manchester, 2015.
+ - JARRIN, Nicolas, et al. A synthetic-eddy-method for generating inflow conditions for large-eddy simulations.
+International Journal of Heat and Fluid Flow, 2006, 27.
+Jg., Nr.
+4, S. 585-593.